 - under 20 years old, and you’re enrolled on a course which lasts more than 3 months (for example, A level, ONC and OND Standard) and involves at least 12 hours of study a week, between the hours of 8am and 5.30pm

-- over 18 years old but your parents receive child benefit for you
+- over 18 years old but your parents receive child benefit for you.
+This will automatically be awarded where we are aware of your entitlement to child benefit

-- under 20 years old and left school or college recently.
-Recent school or college leavers who finished their course between 1 May and 31 October are not counted until their 20th birthday or 1 November (whichever is the soonest)
+- under 20 years old and left school or college after 30th April.
+This disregard will automatically be awarded until your 20th birthday or the 1 November after you finish your course (whichever is the soonest)

 - on your summer holidays between the years of your course